devnull-cz/c-prog-lang/modules/strings-and-string-constants.md

 is.
 It is an array of non-null characters terminated by a null byte.
 The null character is part of the string.

-- A *string literal* is a sequence of zero or more characters enclosed in double-quotes, as in `"xxx"`.
+- A *character string literal* is a sequence of zero or more characters enclosed in double-quotes, as in `"xxx"`.
 It is also called a *string constant*.
+We may often call it just a *string literal*.

 	- Do not confuse it with a *character constant*, e.g. `'A'`, as it uses single quotes.
 In contrast to Python, for example, single and double